ElemeFE/element/examples/docs/en-US/menu.md

 Vertical NavMenu with sub-menus.

 :::demo You can use the el-menu-item-group component to create a menu group, and the name of the group is determined by the title prop or a named slot.
+In addition, when the navigation menu is in vertical mode, the Menu also provides an additional `active-background-color` attribute to set the background color of the current active menu.
 ```html
 <el-row class="tac">
   <el-col :span="12">